Microservices and Enonic

 Enonic provides a Command Line Interface (CLI) for Mac, Linux and Windows which let you install the Software Development Kit (SDK) and build your first app in minutes.

 Because of the nature of the Enonic platform, continuous delivery is a given.
-As a result, your developers can seamlessly integrate XP app development into existing tools and deployment pipelines.
+As a result, your developers can seamlessly integrate Enonic app development into existing tools and deployment pipelines.

 Store and search